All Products

 disabled

-Specifies whether to use SSL to establish encrypted connections.
+Specifies whether the JDBC driver uses SSL to establish an encrypted connection.
 We recommend that you set this parameter to disabled.
-In this case, SSL is not used when a connection is established, which improves system performance.
+Setting this parameter to disabled prevents the use of SSL for encrypted connections and improves performance.

 allowPublicKeyRetrieval